James Thaxter1,2,3,4,5,6,7

 Albert appeared n the 1921 Canadian Census of Collingwood Twp., Grey County, Ontario, in the household of Earl Johnston and Annie Johnston.4

-Albert Dwight Cooper was Maintenance Supervisor.3
+Albert Dwight Cooper was described as Maintenance Supervisor.3

 He was cremated at Glen Oaks Crematorium, Oakville, Halton County, Ontario, Canada.3,2